Covid-19 Company Guidance

 One thing that has not changed is our cancelation policy.
-As mentioned previously in this document, we are requiring customers to pay for the childcare of their children in advance before they arrive to allow for a smoother registration process.
+We are requiring customers to pay for the childcare of their children in advance before they arrive to allow for a smoother registration process.
 Therefore, it is more important than ever that you are aware of our cancelation policy.
 See below (taken directly from our website under terms and conditions):

 If any days need to be cancelled for any reason, a minimum of 2 days’ or 48 hours’ notice needs to be given.
 If you have paid for your days in advance, a credit note will be given to you for any future camps.
 Any notice given out of the two-day window may result in any money paid being lost.

 Anyone who begins to display coronavirus symptoms during their time at one of our settings will be sent home immediately and must follow government guidelines on what to do if you or someone in your household develops symptoms.
 If a child is waiting to be collected, they will be separated from their group and where possible isolated with one member of staff.

 As part of the national test and trace programme, if other cases are detected within the setting, Public Health England’s Local Health Protection Teams will conduct a rapid investigation and will advise settings on the most appropriate action to take.
-In some cases, a larger group may be asked to self-isolate at home as a precautionary measure.
 Where settings are observing guidance on infection prevention and control, which will reduce risk of transmission, closure of the whole setting will not generally be necessary

 Please refer to our website (www.kidzcampessex.co.uk) for updated FAQ’s.
 As always, if you have any queries, questions, or concerns, you can always contact us via the following ways: